-Normal “free beach” etiquette is the rule of the day: bring your own beach stuff (i.e.-good sun screen, food & drink, etc.), have fun ,enjoy your stay on the beach, look for whales, pack out at least what you brought in, be cool, respect others and no overt sexual behavior!
+Normal “free beach” etiquette is the rule of the day: bring your own beach stuff (i.e.-good sunscreen, food & drink, etc.), have fun, enjoy your stay on the beach, look for whales, pack out at least what you brought in, be cool, respect others and no overt sexual behaviour!

-- STAY OUT OF ENVIRONMENTALLY/CULTURALLY SENSITVE AREAS: Be careful not to disturb plant life or possible cultural man-made things.
+- STAY OUT OF ENVIRONMENTALLY/CULTURALLY SENSITIVE AREAS: Be careful not to disturb plant life or possible cultural man-made things.

 - HELP ELIMINATE LITTER.
 CARRY OUT MORE THAN YOU BROUGHT IN: Bring a trash bag along and pick up and carry out more than you brought in, bio-degradable or not.
 Leave only your footprints in the sand.

 - RESPECT THE PROPERTY OF OTHERS AND MOTHER NATURE’S TOO: Don’t mess with other people’s stuff.
 Don’t mess in the woods.

 - ASK PRIOR CONSENT FOR PHOTOGRAPHY: Asking permission is a common courtesy.
 Not everyone wants to be in a stranger’s photo album or on the internet.

 - COME PREPARED: Bring your own stuff: Beverages, towels, sunscreen, chairs, etc. Mooching is offensive.